Small Business Federal Grants

-It's important to know that the U.S. Federal Government, as a rule, does not award federal grants to private for-profit small businesses.
+It's important to know that the U.S. Federal Government, as a rule, does not award small business grants to most private for-profit businesses.
 Unless you are a 501C3 non-profit agency that is organized for charitable purposes and tax exempt under the IRS tax code, your small business is not eligible for federal grants.

 That's the bad news.
-The good news is there are federal resources available for qualified small businesses to apply for.
+The good news is there are federal resources available for qualified small businesses to apply for other than grants.

 The U.S. Small Business Administration (SBA) is the federal agency created in 1953 to help Americans start, build and grow businesses.
 The SBA serves people in the United States, American Samoa, Puerto Rico, the U.S. Virgin Islands and Guam.
-Although the SBA does not award grants to start or expand small businesses, they do have a wide range of loan programs available.
-You can access the Small Business Administration website at sba.gov.
-Also, you can find SBA grants in our agency listing for Small Business Administration Federal Grants here at FederalGrants.com.
+Although the SBA does not award grants to start or expand small businesses, they do have loan, surety bond, and venture capital programs available.

-Below is just a portion of the SBA programs that may be able to help American small businesses.
-You can research all available assistance at the SBA website.
 The Small Business Administration is primarily a guarantor of loans, meaning that the federal government does not loan money directly to small businesses; they guarantee the loans made by lending institutions to qualified small businesses, making it easier for small businesses to qualify for loans they might not otherwise be eligible for.
+Below is just a portion of the SBA loan programs that may be able to help American small businesses.

 - Basic 7(a) Loan Program: Loan proceeds can be used for